A. Willis Robertson: Monday, July 9, 1956, Congressional Record

 Even a casual reading of this bill, sponsored by the President, reveals it as one of the most drastic measures ever to receive consideration by the Congress.

 It would set up a Federal Commission with a staff of snoopers who could roam the length and breadth of the United States, armed with subpoenas, looking for civil-rights incidents.
 One of the objectives of this Commission would be to advance the idea of complete racial integration in private business.

 Death

-In 1971, Robertson died in Lexington, Virginia and was buried in Stonewall Jackson Memorial Cemetery, later renamed Oak Grove Cemetery.
+In 1971, Robertson died in Lexington, Virginia and is buried in Stonewall Jackson Memorial Cemetery, later renamed Oak Grove Cemetery.

 His papers are held at the Swem Library at the College of William and Mary.